Nivolumab in Treating Patients with Localized Kidney Cancer Undergoing Nephrectomy

 - Patients must have a renal mass consistent with a clinical stage >= T2Nx renal cell carcinoma (RCC) or TanyN+ RCC for which radical or partial nephrectomy is planned

-- Patients must have no clinical or radiological evidence of distant metastases (M0) unless the presumed M1 disease is planned to be resected/definitively treated (e.g., thermal ablation, stereotactic radiation) at the same time or within a 12 week window from the date of the initial procedure such that the patient is considered “no evidence of disease” (M1 NED) * Permitted sites of oligo-metastases: lung, adrenal, nodes, pancreas, soft tissue or skin; liver or bone metastases are not permitted * No more than 3 metastases are permitted and all must be able to be removed or definitively treated within 12 weeks of the primary tumor resection
+- Patients must have no clinical or radiological evidence of distant metastases (M0) unless the presumed M1 disease is planned to be resected/definitively treated (e.g., thermal ablation, stereotactic radiation) at the same time or within a 12 week window from the date of the initial procedure such that the patient is considered “no evidence of disease” (M1 NED) * Liver, bone, or brain metastases are not permitted * No more than 3 metastases are permitted and all must be able to be removed or definitively treated within 12 weeks of the primary tumor resection

-- If histological confirmation of RCC has not been done within 12 months prior to randomization (Step 0), patient must be willing to undergo a core biopsy for this purpose if randomized to Arm H * NOTE: This can be a (1) standard of care diagnostic biopsy or (2) a research biopsy following assignment to Arm H or a planned metastasectomy before or after randomization; if the biopsy performed following randomization (Step 0) clearly demonstrates a benign condition, oncocytoma or a different type of cancer that is not RCC, the patient is not eligible for registration (Step 1); a non-diagnostic biopsy is considered a good faith effort and does not need to be repeated unless deemed clinically necessary by the treating investigator * NOTE: Patients randomized to Arm O (Observation) are permitted to register to Step 1 (Arm B) immediately following randomization assignment to Arm O, regardless of whether or not they have had a standard of care diagnostic biopsy
+- If histological confirmation of RCC has not been done within 12 months prior to randomization, patient must be willing to undergo a core biopsy for this purpose if randomized to Arm A * NOTE: This histologic confirmation can be a (1) standard of care diagnostic biopsy or (2) a research biopsy or a planned metastasectomy.
+Tissue must be obtained with results available prior to the neoadjuvant dose ** Patients randomized to Arm A: core tumor biopsy must have demonstrated RCC of any histology, including sarcomatoid, unclassified, or “unknown histology” (if preoperative biopsy was uninformative) with exception below for non-diagnostic biopsies ** If the biopsy performed following randomization clearly demonstrates a benign condition, oncocytoma or a different type of cancer that is not RCC, the patient is not eligible and must come off study ** A non-diagnostic biopsy is considered a good faith effort and does not need to be repeated unless deemed clinically necessary by the treating investigator